Idealspain.com

 Spacer

-Taking pets into Spain, the laws, the risks
+Taking pets into Spain, the laws, the risks of transporting pets to Spain

 The Pet Travel Scheme (PETS) started on 28th February 2000 and allows cats and dogs resident in the UK to visit certain other countries and return to the UK, without quarantine, provided that certain conditions are met.
 To use this system, you need to comply with the law, down to the last detail.
 This is to prevent the transmission of disease from country to country.